 Award certificates UEL issues transcripts of results to students, and award certificates to successful students on programmes.
-Degree certificates are awarded by UEL and then sent to CAT for distribution to students.
-Students will have the opportunity to attend an award ceremony at CAT.
+Degree certificates are awarded by UEL and then sent

 NON-ACADEMIC MISCONDUCT

 Non-academic matters of student discipline will be governed by the policies, regulations, and procedures of the partner institution.
 The exception to this is where non-academic disciplinary issues arise on University of East London premises.
 Under these circumstances, UEL disciplinary and misconduct policies will apply.
 You can see these policies by clicking on this link.